DPWXY/Avia/README.md

 - Help student pilots overcome challenges like multitasking under pressure.
 - Offer real-time guidance to enhance decision-making and safety.

-## Team Contributions
-Rana:

-Designed and developed the UI/UX for the Avia mobile application, ensuring an intuitive and user-friendly interface.
-Built the mobile app prototype and led initial testing to validate core functionalities.
-Zoey:

-Conducted market research to identify challenges in pilot training.
-Defined the problem statement, proposed solutions, and validated features through user interviews.
-Xiaoyue:

-Developed advanced LLM models tailored to aviation-specific contexts.
-Implemented speech-to-text and text-to-speech functionalities for real-time voice-guided assistance.

 ## LLM Experiments
 To run our current LLM related models and experiments, go to `LLM_experiment` folder and run the set up code to install neccessary environment and paste your `your_openai_api_key` in the code to run the Openai api.
 ### Set up